DiB760/aws_tmnbot/README.md

 Follow the intructions from http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs.sdlc.html on how to configure/setup an EB instance from the CLI if you are unsure how.

-To star it should be as simple as:
+To start it should be as simple as:
 $git clone https://github.com/obmas/aws_tmnbot.git
 $cd aws_tmnbot
 $eb start